0xrinful/rush/README.md

     r.MethodNotAllowed = custom405Handler
     r.Options = customOptionsHandler

+    // Redirect requests with a trailing slash to the normalized route.
+    // Useful for SEO and consistent URLs; only affects existing routes r.RedirectTrailingSlash = true

     // Register global middleware (applied to all routes, including error handlers and OPTIONS responses) r.Use(globalMiddleware1)